A1 (Guangzhou Metro car)

-The A1 (commonly known as Guangzhou Metro Line 1 Trains) is a rolling stock built by the Adtranz and Siemens Mobility from 1996 to 1997 for the Line 1, with operation in Guangzhou Metro.
+The A1 (commonly known as Guangzhou Metro Line 1 Train or "Daxi" (大西/Big West)) is a rolling stock built by Adtranz (acquired by Bombardier Transportation in 2001, then Alstom in 2021) and Siemens Mobility from 1996 to 1998 for the Line 1, with operation in Guangzhou Metro.
 They were refurbished from 2021 to 2024 by CRRC Guangzhou Rail Transit Equipment in Dazhou Stabling Yard.

 On 29 December 2002, A1 trains were assigned for service on Line 2 until the A2 trains were delivered, which in turn were replaced with A4 trains.

 History

 On 16 November 1993, Siemens Mobility was awarded the contract to build the rolling stock for Line 1 of Guangzhou Metro.
 The first train was delivered on 9 April 1997, entering service on 28 June 1997, and the final train delivered on 15 March 1999.

 Details

 The design of the A1 is identical to the AC01 and AC02, which are in operation with the Shanghai Metro.
 A1 trains have a plain yellow livery with a red stripe running along the body.
 The train length is about 140m, with a car height of 3.8m and width of 3m.
 The Tcp cars (Trailer car with cab and pantograph) have halogen headlights and every car originally had five-color indicators.